ijazai/ijazai.github.io/_pages/publications.md

 <b>Robustness of Deep Learning enabled IoT Applications Utilizing Higher Order QAM in OFDM Image Communication System</b><br>
 Nazmul Islam, Ijaz Ahmad and Seokjoo Shin <br>
 IEEE International Conference on Artificial Intelligence in Information and Communication (ICAIIC): 630–635, Feb.
 2023. <br>
+<br><u>Description</u>: <i> "Image data transmission over a wireless communication channel is suceptible to distortions.
+We analyze the robustness of the trained deep learning models on such images where the noise is introudced by an image communication system that utilizes higher order M-QAM schemes."</i><br><br>
 [<a href="https://ieeexplore.ieee.org/document/10067100" target="_blank" style="color:#64B2CB">Full Article</a>]
 [Summary]({{ site.baseurl }}{% link _publications/2023-02-20-paper-title-number-IC14.md %})<br>